Leveraging Foundation Models for Content-Based Image Retrieval in Radiology: Materials and Methods

 \subsection{Evaluation}

 We measure the retrieval performance between the query image and the top N retrieved images, quantified by Precision at N ($P@N$) \cite{manning2009introduction}, defined as:

 where $rel_q(j) \in \{0,1\}$ is the relevance of the $j$-th image for the $q$-th query, $Q$ is the number of queries and $N \in \{1, 3, 5, 10\}$.
 In our setting, an image is considered relevant if it belongs to the same class as the query image.
-To gain a more comprehensive understanding of our model's performance, especially for classes with fewer examples, we calculate both micro- and macro-averaged scores.
-Micro-averaging treats all samples equally, regardless of their class.
-It measures the average score across all samples.
-Macro-averaging focuses on each class individually.
-It first calculates the average score per class, and then averages those class scores.
-This approach is crucial for imbalanced datasets because it prevents the dominant class from skewing the overall performance and provides a fair evaluation of how well the model performs on less frequent classes.
+To gain a more comprehensive understanding of the model's performance, especially for classes with fewer examples, we calculate both micro- and macro-averaged scores.
+Micro-averaging treats all samples equally, regardless of their class membership.
+It measures the average score across all samples (See \cref{eq:p_at_n}).
+Macro-averaging computes $P@N$ independently for each class and then averages across all classes.
+Let $C$ be the number of classes and $Q_c$ be the number of queries from class $c$.
+Then:

+Macro-averaging prevents dominant classes from skewing the overall score and provides a more balanced view of model performance across both frequent and rare categories.